This regularly updated feature on castles in Slovakia includes the developments of Slovakia's many castles and a list of

 The Pálffy family also reconstructed Červený Kameň Castle in an early Baroque style.
 It now serves as a museum chronicling the development of the housing culture of the nobility and bourgeoisie in Slovakia.

 However, most Slovak castles have not enjoyed such a happy fate.
 Many of them burned down.
 Two castles outside Bratislava – Devín and Pajštún – were burned down intentionally by Napoleon’s forces, after he had signed a peace treaty in 1805.
-Two more were lost in World War II.
-Another two were destroyed by earthquakes.
+Two more were lost in World War II, and another two were destroyed by earthquakes.

 The latest to be hit by fire was Krásna Hôrka, one of the most cherished and best-preserved castles in Slovakia.
 Most of the castle was destroyed in March 2012.
 It is currently being reconstructed.

 Other castles simply fell apart because of neglect.
 In the past, castles had no historical value to locals, who left the structures to crumble.
 Tragically, many destroyed the castles by using their walls as construction material for their own homes.
 Art historian Kresánek mentioned Bzovík Fortress as one which was partially looted by locals for its materials.
 “Foundation materials of the whole village of Bzovík have their origin in Romanesque-Gothic parts of the monastery,” Kresánek said.